andi1984/dev/md/posts/css-quantity-queries/index.md

 }
 ```

 where `li:nth-last-child(n+3)` "[...] omits the last [two] items from a set of any length, meaning that when you reduce the length of the set below [three], you cease to see any selected items.
 It’s a sort of “sliding doors” effect. [...]
-If, indeed, the set is greater than or equal to [three] in total, then all that remains is to style those last five items as well." ([A List Apart article "Quantity Queries for CSS"](https://alistapart.com/article/quantity-queries-for-css)).
+If, indeed, the set is greater than or equal to [three] in total, then all that remains is to style those last [two] items as well." ([A List Apart article "Quantity Queries for CSS"](https://alistapart.com/article/quantity-queries-for-css)).

 Here you can play around with a live CodePen demo.
 Have fun!